U2EZNeko/PPG-Public/README.md

   change the URL to whatever you want and save the image. ezpz (or add the link directly in Plex)

+  27.10.2025 Update:
+  - Added a toggle-able option to replace Playlist Posters on every run Will not use a poster twice per run, you can easily add your own to the folder.
+    Images are AI generated, if you end up making cool ones go ahead and add them to the repo.

+    UPDATE_POSTERS=true  is the .env value, it's true by default.
+Sorry if it replaced your images.

   24.10.2025 Update:
   - Config values were moved to .env, check example.env to see whats available.
     Make sure you use full paths for log files just to be sure.